rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.7/readme.md

 ## 3. Analysis

-In this feature, patients can log in to the healthcare system using the available external Identity and Access Management (IAM) provider and its credentials.
+In this feature, patients can log in to the healthcare system using the available internal Identity and Access Management (IAM) provider and its credentials.
-The patient's identity is verified by the IAM service, and upon successful authentication, they are granted a valid session.
+The patient's identity is verified, and upon successful authentication, they are granted a valid session.

 The patient has then access to their account and profile, along with all their data.